bsameer65/Data-Visualization/README.md

-This Repository includes the solved exercise of Kaggle Data Visualization Course.
+This Repository includes the solved exercises of Kaggle Data Visualization Course.